Scalable Group Secret Key Generation over Wireless Channels: Preliminaries

+Our purpose is to provide a common information $S$ to all legitimate nodes using in-network communications without leaking $S$ to Eve.
+In this system we consider the following \textit{attacker model}.
+An eavesdropper can gain access to capture the ongoing transmissions.
+Considering a highly capable eavesdropper, we assume that she can estimate the channel between the transmitter and herself ideally.
+As an improvement to attacker models in the literature, we consider following two different attacker models to test our method against. \begin{enumerate}[label=Attacker-\arabic*),leftmargin=*] \item Eve's spatial location is highly correlated with the legitimate receiver, i.e., Eve's (perfectly estimated) channel coefficients are distorted versions of legitimate receivers. \item Eve's spatial location is identical to the legitimate receiver, i.e., Eve's (perfectly estimated) channel coefficients are identical to the legitimate receiver. \end{enumerate}

-As mentioned before, the proposed secret key generation methods are based on the superposition property and the fading of the W-MAC.
-Linear model of the W-MAC is defined as follows. \begin{mydef}[W-MAC \cite{Goldenbaum2013}] Let $x_i$ be the signal transmitted by the user $U_i$ and let $y_j$ be the observation of W-MAC at the receiver end of the $U_j$.
-The channel fading coefficient and the additive white Gaussian noise (AWGN) between the $U_i$ and $U_j$ are denoted by $h_{ij}$ and $\omega_j$, respectively.
-Then, we define the signal received by $U_j$ over the W-MAC as
+Note that as ideal channel estimates can not be obtained in actual communication systems, Eve has been equipped with powerful features that are not necessarily realistic.
+The communications that generate a common information takes place over the wireless multiple access channel which is defined as follows. \begin{mydef}[W-MAC~\cite{Goldenbaum2013}] Let $x_i$ be the signal transmitted by the user $n_i$ and let $y_j$ be the observation of W-MAC at the receiver end of the $n_j$.
+The channel fading coefficient and the additive white Gaussian noise (AWGN) between the $n_i$ and $n_j$ are denoted by $h_{ij}$ and $\omega_j$, respectively.
+Then, we define the signal received by $n_j$ over the W-MAC as